Concordium/concordium.github.io/source/mainnet/docs/protocol/manage-accounts.rst

 Accounts
 ========

 Accounts and :term:`identities<identity>` are strongly linked on the Concordium Platform.
 To be able to hold, send, or receive :term:`CCD` or become a :term:`validator` on the Concordium blockchain, you need an account and an identity.
-This is regardless of whether you are using the |cryptox|, Desktop Wallet, or Concordium Client for your transactions.
+This is regardless of whether you are using the one of the Concordium wallets or Concordium Client for your transactions.

 You must have a verified identity and a user identity certificate issued by an authorized :term:`identity provider` to create accounts on the Concordium Platform.
 For more information about identities, see :ref:`Identities<reference-id-accounts>`.